BBN-Q/PyQLab/README.md

 ##Setup instructions

 The most straightforward way to get up and running is to use the [Anaconda Python distribution](http://continuum.io/downloads).
 This includes all the dependencies (although you may have to `conda update`) except for watchdog which can be installed with `pip install watchdog`.
-Until an issue is fixed upstream you need to either use PyQt (set environment variable `QT_API=pyqt`) or install a patched version of enaml (`pip install git+git://github.com/caryan/enaml-nucleic.git@fix/pyside-dialogs`).
+Until an issue is fixed upstream you need to either use PyQt (set environment variable `QT_API=pyqt`) or install a patched version of enaml (`pip install git+git://github.com/caryan/enaml-nucleic.git@fix/pyside-dialogs`) and set `QT_API=pyside`.

 Use of the `QGL` module requires the PyQLab folder to be included in `PYTHONPATH`.
 On windows machines, you add/modify this environment variable by going to System -> Advanced Settings -> Environment variables.
 On Mac/Linux machines add the following line to your .bashrc or .bash_profile:
 ```